2017 Willis Pipe Organ Festival

 Musical Director: Jonathan Kingston

-We are planning several free daytime events and 2 evening concerts:
+We have 6 free daytime events and 2 evening concerts:

 - Friday night Festival Gala recital by Dr Simon Lindley (Leeds City Organist).
 Advance booking via the Festival Gala online booking